-During this season you have the chance of witnessing the famous river crossings across the crocodile-infested Grumeti River from June-July, and the Mara River from August-September as they cross into Kenya.
+During this season, you have the chance of witnessing the famous river crossings across the crocodile-infested Grumeti River from June to July, and the Mara River from August to September as they cross into Kenya.
 The sweeping herds then head back down to the Southern Serengeti, and the cycle starts again.

 Best Time to see Migratory Birds in the Serengeti

 Experienced birdwatchers find that November-April is the best time of year to visit the Serengeti as European and North African migratory bird species make this landscape their winter home.